aseldawy/CS167/Labs/Lab5/CS167-Lab5.md

         Type --help for more information.
     ```

-The following part will be configuring a Spark cluster.
+In the following part, we will configure a Spark cluster.

 1. Among your group, elect a machine as the master.
 By convention, we will use the machine with the lowest number that you have access to during the lab.
 In the following part we will call it `class-###`.
 2. Set `spark.master` in your configuration file.